Computing one-loop corrections to effective vertices with two scales in the EFT for Multi-Regge processes in QCD: Acknowledgements

 \section{Acknowledgements}

-Author would like to acknowledge Andreas van Hameren, Martin Hentschinski, Berndt Kniehl and Vladimir Saleev for multiple discussions of different aspects of loop calculations in the framework of High-Energy Factorization and Alexander von Humboldt foundation for awarding him with the Research Fellowship for Postdoctoral Researchers.
+Author would like to acknowledge Joachim Bartels, Andreas van Hameren, Martin Hentschinski, Bernd Kniehl and Vladimir Saleev for multiple discussions of different aspects of loop calculations in the framework of Lipatov's EFT and Alexander von Humboldt foundation for awarding him with the Research Fellowship for Postdoctoral Researchers.
 This work also has been supported in part by RFBR grant \# 18-32-00060.